 - Toy Clock

-- Clock Puzzles Printable (found below)
+- Clock Puzzles Printable (free in my blog shop)

 To prepare this busy bag, print the free printable clock puzzles.
 Laminate and cut them apart.
 Now it’s time to play!

 How to Introduce Telling Time to Kids

 To introduce time, I always use a toy clock.
 I explain that the long hand is for minutes and the short hand is for the hour.
 Then, I show them that when the long hand is pointing at 12, it means “o’clock”.
 After that, I usually go around the clock starting with one o’clock and working my way around the clock until I reach twelve o’clock, having the child say the numbers with me.
 After we’ve gone around the clock, I have them play with the clock by telling them to move the hand to different numbers and practicing saying the time.
 After that, I may say “Show me 3 o’clock” or let them choose the time to make.
 We spend a lot of time playing with the clock until I feel they understand the concept.
 I reinforce this several days in a row by playing with the toy clock and repeating the steps if needed.